 I'd like to jump back into looking at the resin kits that I have built.
 The next one I want to review is a brand spanking new one from Cozmo Heavy Industries.
-I say it is brand new because he just recently got done retooling a master when his friendly dog decided to eat the last master.
+I say it is brand new because he just recently got done retooling a a new master. he was forced to do this when his friendly dog decided to eat the last master.

 I am speaking of his 1:2500 scale Constellation kit.